Cadienvan/Cadienvan.github.io/src/pages/blog/en/just-dont-be-an-asshole.md

 And yes - I've been both versions.
 Sometimes in the same week.

+## Why Don't More People Do This Then?

+Because it's far easier to talk about leadership than to actually live it.

+Applying these principles requires two things most people avoid like Friday evening refactoring:

+**Self-awareness** — looking your impulsive reactions, ego, and insecurities in the face.
+Not everyone wants to discover that the real bottleneck isn't the team... it's them.

+**Vulnerability** — admitting you might be wrong, that you don't have all the answers, that you need to learn when to stop.
+It's much more comfortable to hide behind processes, metrics, architectures, and "best practices."

+The truth is "just don't be an asshole" sounds trivial until you realize it demands constant work on yourself.
+And that work — the work on yourself — is the part of leadership you can't delegate, automate, or copy-paste from a book.

+That's where most people stop.
+Not because they don't know what to do — but because actually doing it takes more courage than it seems.

 ## The Ironic Twist.

 All the leadership lessons we admire - empathy, clarity, autonomy, pragmatism, communication - are the same things we celebrate in great developers.